emreg00/repurpose/README.md

 See Jupyter (IPython) [Notebook](repurpose.ipynb) for reproducing the analysis presented in the manuscript and example runs.

+See [DDI Notebook](interaction.ipynb) for the analysis of drug-drug interaction prediction using drug similarity.

 ## Requirements
 The Python platform has the following dependencies: